felixchenfy/ros_yolo_as_template_matching/README.md

 # 1. Introduction
 **Abstract:**

-Run 3 simple scripts to synthesize images (by putting your template images onto backgrounds), train yolo, and achieve template matching.
+Run 3 simple scripts to synthesize images (by putting your template images onto backgrounds), train yolo, and achieve object detection (Or say `template matching`, because we are only using a few template images for training).

-Compatible for both **Python3** and **Python2** !!!
+Compatible for both `Python3` and `Python2`!!!

 ![](doc/demo_of_image_aug.gif)

-**Features:**
+**Features of this project:**
-1. Detect objects whose appearance doesn't change much.
+1. Can be used for detecting objects whose appearance doesn't change much.
 2. Save time from the boring labeling of training data.
 All you need is several *template images*, their *masks*, and some *background images*.
 3. Synthesize training images by putting the templates onto different backgrounds.
 4. All setups for Yolo are automatically done.